Seth Godin

 2021 - 2024

-William was appointed to the Mental Health Board which is mandated with oversight of mental health facilities and services in Sacramento County.
+William served on the Mental Health Board which is mandated with oversight of mental health facilities and services in Sacramento County.

 He chaired a subcommittee and was later nominated and elected Secretary to serve on the Executive Committee.